 Prior to joining Wright State, Schrader served as the chancellor of Missouri University of Science and Technology in Rolla, Missouri, from 2012 to 2017.
 While at Missouri S&T, Schrader oversaw a comprehensive strategic planning effort that led to numerous successful initiatives, including an increase in state appropriations and public-private partnerships, the launch of a comprehensive campaign, a faculty hiring program, investment in Ph.D. support, and extensive capital improvements.

 Schrader previously served as associate vice president for strategic research initiatives at Boise State University and dean of the College of Engineering at Boise State.
-She held numerous academic positions at The University of Texas at San Antonio, including associate dean for graduate studies and research for the College of Engineering and the College of Sciences, university graduate recruitment coordinator and, associate director of the Center for Advanced Propulsion Studies.
+She held numerous academic positions at The University of Texas at San Antonio, including associate dean for graduate studies and research for the College of Engineering and the College of Sciences, university graduate recruitment coordinator and associate research center director.

 An accomplished electrical engineer, Schrader's research background is in the area of systems and control.
 She has received several best paper awards; written more than 100 publications in the areas of systems and control, robotics, and intelligent systems, with biomedical, networking, and aircraft applications; and delivered more than 100 presentations and keynote addresses.
 Her grant and contract funding exceeds $11 million.